bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+Cyber bully

 What do you know about?

 What decisions do you face?
+Is cyper bully become a bigger issue in people's life

+the growth of internet bully case from time to time kids or adults,who will have more rate of the cyper bully. who get more bully compare with female and male. the law growth of cyper bully cyper bully contrbute to mental health

 ## Seven templates